by Alexandra Osadkova24 June '19

 Being a self-taught artist, Gheorghe Virtosu still managed to grasp that subtle notion and embody it in his oil painting.
 At first glance, his works are purely abstract.
 The compositions consist mostly of the fluid forms intertwining with each other and floating over the painting surface.
 However, our mind immediately recognizes biomorphic shapes in them.
-This approach reminds of the abstractions by such great masters as Wassily Kandinsky and Joan Miró.
+This approach reminds of the abstractions by famous abstract artists of the 21st century as Wassily Kandinsky and Joan Miró.
 Both of the artists were inspired by the interest in natural sciences, especially in embryology, zoology and microscope observations.
 Biomorphism allowed them to mute the rational side of our psyche, which often overshadows the pure voice of the animated matter.
-Unlike Kandinsky or Miró, Virtosu doesn’t deny the rational side of art: each of his composition has a title, which immediately refers to some archetypes, stories or social concepts.
-Thus like Pablo Picasso, the master accepts narration as an essential part of his abstract works.

 Reading the titles of his canvases, one can be surprised with the variety of the subjects, as they embrace everything, from religion (both Christian and Islamic – Adam and Eve, Zainab bint Muhammad) to the prominent figures of the modernity and past (Winston Churchill, Henry VIII of England), and highly topical or permanent themes (Pride parade, The source of life).
 However, all these subjects are united with the atmosphere of tension and desire to reveal certain conflict – the ‘stress point,’ as they call it in Physics.